VidMachine

 ModesText-to-image; image edit / fusion; optional image sets

-Reference imagesUp to 9 (when using image inputs)
+Reference imagesUp to 9 (when using image inputs, per documented APIs)

-Outputs per call (upstream)1–4 (or more in image-set mode)
+Outputs per call (upstream)1–4 or more in image-set mode depending on host

 Use cases and applications

-When you maintain a reference image in the project or edit an existing scene frame, the model can treat that image as input for edits—similar to other multi-modal image APIs.
+When you maintain a reference image or edit an existing frame, the model can treat that image as input for edits—similar to other multimodal image APIs.
 Multi-reference fusion helps campaigns that need the same product in several environments or the same character with consistent identity across frames.

 Why this model

-Choose WAN 2.7 Image when you want Alibaba's current general-purpose image stack with strong support for both pure text-to-image and reference-heavy edits, up to roughly 2K resolution.
-It is a good fit if you already use WAN 2.5 for video on VidMachine and want a related image option in the same ecosystem.
+Choose WAN 2.7 Image when you want Alibaba's current general-purpose image stack with strong support for both pure text-to-image and reference-heavy edits, up to roughly 2K resolution on the standard line.

-If you need maximum text-in-image fidelity or 4K stills, compare with Seedream 4.5 or Flux 2 Pro on VidMachine.
-If you want the lowest cost per image for photorealistic stills, Grok Image or Nano Banana may be enough.
-WAN 2.7 Image targets the middle ground: flexible sizing, multi-image workflows, and modern Wan 2.7 quality at a clear per-image price.
+If you need maximum text-in-image fidelity or 4K stills, compare WAN 2.7 Image Pro and other top-tier image models on paper.
+WAN 2.7 Image targets flexible sizing, multi-image workflows, and modern Wan 2.7 quality.

 What you should know